spaceship-prompt/spaceship-prompt/docs/Options.md

 **Note:** the symbol `·` in this document represents a regular space character ` `, it is used to clearly indicate when an option default value starts or ends with a space.

-These options can be defined
+These options can be defined in any of the following places:
-* either in a custom style file stored in `$SPACESHIP_CUSTOM/styles`
+* in a custom style file stored in `$SPACESHIP_CUSTOM/styles`.
+This style needs to be loaded.
+See [Styles](./Styles.md)(Sect.
+Loading a style).
 * in `.zshrc`.
 * on the terminal to make temporary but live changes.
+* in the file `$SPACESHIP_CUSTOM/styles/custom.zsh`.
+This is the file for end-user customisations.
 * in the file `$SPACESHIP_CUSTOM/styles/custom_default.zsh`.
 This is loaded before loading the default base theme.
+This is for minor adjustments only.
+Don't use `spaceship::load_style` in this file.

 ### Order